 Copyright & Educational Fair Use

 Issues of ownership, copyright, permission, and educational fair use invariably come up in any discussion involving the use of digital content created by someone else.
 The use of copyrighted material is indeed a serious concern and one that many educators and policy makers study and discuss.
-Unfortunately, there is not yet a definitive answer to the question of what materials may or may not be freely used in educational projects.
+Unfortunately, there is no definitive answer to the question of what materials may or may not be freely used in educational projects.
 Some educators feel that if a picture or a video clip can be easily found and downloaded from the web, then it is permissible to use this material in an educational digital story.

 But other educators have a different opinion and do not want their students to use any materials that were created by someone else.
 Like many other educators, we encourage our students to use digital cameras and camcorders to shoot their own pictures and video, create their own charts and graphs with software such as Microsoft Excel, search for copy-right-free music on the web rather than use commercial songs, and in general, think about how to create a digital story that uses as many copyright-free materials as possible.

 We also feel that each educator or digital storyteller needs to answer the question of copyright and educational fair use themselves, by carefully considering several factors, including the digital medium being used, the nature of that use, the policies in place at their school or institution, and, perhaps most importantly, their own comfort level in using and having students use material that can easily be downloaded from the web or re-mixed with commonly available computer hardware and software.
 There are many lengthy and often confusing copyright websites that aim to help educators make sense of copyright and educational fair use, and unfortunately, there are no simple or one-size-fits-all answers.